 Case Study: St. Kathryn's Church

-The first catholic church built at Hudson, New Hampshire, St. Kathryn's location at Lowell and Wason roads was dedicated in 1968 and served its pastor and parishioners well for many years.
-In the mid-1990's the parish began a capital campaign for a new church: the new facility would needed flexibility to accommodate services of significantly varying sizes, a programmatic feature that would be facilitated, ultimately, by the inclusion of a NanaWall wood-framed installation.
+The first Catholic Church built at Hudson, New Hampshire, St. Kathryn's location at Lowell and Wason roads was dedicated in 1968 and served its pastor and parishioners well for many years.
+In the mid-1990's the parish began a capital campaign for a new church: the new facility would need flexibility to accommodate services of significantly varying sizes, a programmatic feature that would be facilitated, ultimately, by the inclusion of a NanaWall wood-framed installation.

 Energy Efficient Space Management

 "The parish wanted to be able to separate a smaller chapel from the main body of the church for smaller weekday services," notes William Buckingham, founding principal with Sullivan Buckingham Architects who designed the new St. Kathryn Church for Boston's Keefe Associates.
 "This was intended to reduce operating costs, by creating a smaller space to be heated and cooled when needed, without controlling the climate of the entire church."

 "The NanaWall system provides the needed insulative barrier, while the glass reinforces the connection between the smaller and larger spaces."

 NanaWall's HSW65 Wood Framed Single Track Sliding System suited this use well.
 Designed for use in exterior applications, the system boasts high thermal performance.
 When closed, the small chapel is thermally separated from the main church interior, creating the desired small chapel.
 The result is that operating costs associated with power for heating and cooling are much lower than they would be otherwise.